Table of Contents

 Beverages

-Drink more tea (green tea) and less coffee as it has lower levels of caffeine and is a great source of antioxidants.
+Drink more tea (green tea) and less coffee, as it has lower levels of caffeine and is an excellent source of antioxidants.

 “Lactose Intolerance.”
 Genetics Home Reference.
 Web.
 15 Jan.
 2015.